 MS. FAY BLANEY: I don't know if that's what I was saying.
 I was talking about the need for women to have a role within their own communities.
 I don't know how we build that in because we don't have a model right now.
 We've have been colonized for how long, you're calling it genocide, you know, call it what you will.
-I know what it is.
-I've lived it and the fact is that in my community I'm this small, you know?
+I know what it I've lived it and the fact is that in my community I'm this small, you know?
 With all my sobriety, and my education, and my political experience, and everything that I bring to it.
 I go home and that's how big I am.
 You know, my needs count for nothing, you know?
 And I apologize for getting so emotional, but I'm very passionate about this.

-This is an issue of the silencing of

-Indigenous women.
-When we start downloading or -- I keep

-using that word, but I don't mean downloading.
-There is an

-article that was written by Sharon McIvor year ago that

-said, I'm scared of self-government and I don't blame her
+This is an issue of the silencing of Indigenous women.
+When we start downloading or -- I keep using that word, but I don't mean downloading.
+There is an article that was written by Sharon McIvor year ago that said, I'm scared of self-government and I don't blame her one bit.

-one bit.
 Heaven forget -- forbid that we should ever get

-1 self-government because then we truly will have a neo- 2 colonial state where we're we have these men in charge 3 of us and making decisions on our behalf.
-We don't have 4 democracy and accountability in our communities yet.
-5 MS. SUSAN FRASER: I appreciate 6 MS. FAY BLANEY: Because we're still under 7 the Indian Act.
-8 MS. SUSAN FRASER: I appreciate those words 9 and I appreciate that passion.
-And I don't think you 10 should even apologize for the passion that you bring to the 11 issues.
-I want to what I was actually where I was 12 going is actually looking to survivors of violence and 13 looking to them to identify their needs and what they need L4 in their community.
-15 So for example, if somebody is being human trafficked in Winnipeg, that we actually look to the victims of human trafficking to say, "How can we help you exit?"
+MS. SUZAN FRASER: I appreciate ---

+MS. FAY BLANEY: Because we're still under 6 the Indian Act.
+7

+MS. SUZAN FRASER: I appreciate those words and I appreciate that passion.
+And I don't think you should even apologize for the passion that you bring to the issues.
+I want to -- what I was actually -- where I was going is actually looking to survivors of violence and looking to them to identify their needs and what they need in their community.

+So for example, if somebody is being human trafficked in Winnipeg, that we actually look to the victims of human trafficking to say, "How can we help you exit?"
 How can we -- and if those women are calling for exit plans and shelters and 24-hour services within Winnipeg, then that's a place to start in terms of building a service.
 But that might be completely different than empowering women in your community who have no voice, who may need a robust funding for feminist organizations that can build the capacity of the women in that community to allow their voices to be heard.